nickmooney/remarkable-patches/README.md

 **Warning:** This patch will be undone by a firmware upgrade, and documents will start syncing with the reMarkable cloud again.

-You can find this patch in `xochitl-2.1.1.3-no-upload.bspatch`.
+You can find this patch in `xochitl-w.x.y.z-no-upload.bspatch`.

 ### WebUI invincibility

+**Note** This seems not to be needed if you use the `localhost` patch.

 This patch keeps the reMarkable web UI enabled across reboots.
 When this patch is first applied, you will have to toggle the web interface on.
 If you want to disable it again, you must toggle the Web UI switch off and then reboot the device.

 I can confirm that this works consistently if you bind the web interface to `lo`.
 If you bind it to `wlan0` or keep the default behavior of binding to `usb0`, the web interface may not come up automatically, as `wlan0` and `usb0` both lack assigned IP addresses on boot.

-You can find this patch in `xochitl-2.1.1.3-lo.bspatch`.
+You can find this patch in `xochitl-w.x.y.z-lo.bspatch`.

 ### Bind web interface to wlan0 or lo